indygreg/python-zstandard/README.rst

 support compression without the framing headers.
 But the author doesn't believe it a high priority at this time.

+There will likely be a refactoring of the module names.
+Currently, ``zstd`` is a C extension and ``zstd_cffi`` is the CFFI interface.
+This means that all code for the C extension must be implemented in
+C. ``zstd`` may be converted to a Python module so code can be reused between CFFI and C and so not all code in the C extension has to be C.

 Requirements
 ============